 High school juniors invited to apply for trip to Washington D.C.

-La Plata Electric Association, Inc. (LPEA), in partnership with the National Rural Electric Cooperative Association (NRECA), seeks high school juniors to participate as part of the National Rural Electric Youth Tour to Washington D.C., set for June 6-14, 2018.
-Application deadline is Monday, Jan.
-8, 2018.
+La Plata Electric Association, Inc. (LPEA), in partnership with the Colorado Rural Electric Association (CREA), seeks high school juniors to participate as part of the National Rural Electric Cooperative Association's (NRECA) 2019 National Youth Tour Conference in Washington D.C., set for June 12-20, 2019.
+Application deadline is Monday, January 14, 2019.
 All high school juniors whose households receive electricity from LPEA are eligible to apply.

 “The Youth Tour to Washington D.C. is unique to rural electric cooperatives across the country,” said Mike Dreyspring, LPEA CEO.
 “Annually, LPEA and our sister co-ops select and sponsor high school juniors for this all-expenses paid experience.
 We encourage our local high school students to apply for this unique opportunity.”

-Area high school students Isaac Jordan of Ignacio, Collin Jackson and Sloan Mazur of Bayfield, and Jesse Laverty and Tate Hinger of Pagosa Springs represented LPEA as part of Youth Tour in 2017.
+Area high school students Anthony Swenk of Bayfield, Risa Whitehead and Alma Wolf of Durango, Kiana Valdez of Ignacio and Paul Farrah of Pagosa Springs represented LPEA as part of Youth Tour in 2018.

-“It was a once-in-a-lifetime experience that I will never forget,” said Sloan Mazur.
-“I learned so much and made friendships and memories that will never leave me.
-For all of this, I am extremely thankful to LPEA and everyone involved in the National Rural Electric Youth Tour.”
+“It was a once-in-a-lifetime experience that I will never forget,” said Anthony Swenk.
+“I enjoyed the opportunity to meet and talk with my elected officials on Capitol Hill, and I made so many new friends and memories that will never leave me.
+For all of this, I am extremely thankful to LPEA and everyone involved in the Youth Tour.”

 LPEA endeavors to sponsor one student from each municipality within its service territory – Durango, Bayfield, Pagosa Springs and Ignacio.
 Home school students are eligible.

-“To be considered, students must complete a 2018 Youth Tour Application and submit it to LPEA, along with a 500-1,000 word composition addressing the 2018 topic, ‘My Favorite Cooperative Principle,’” said Lonnie Tucker, LPEA communications coordinator, overseeing the Youth Tour application process.
+“To be considered, students must complete a 2019 Youth Tour Application (PDF file) and submit it to LPEA, along with a 500-1,000 word composition addressing the 2019 topic, ‘My Favorite Cooperative Principle,’” said Lonnie Tucker, LPEA communications coordinator, overseeing the Youth Tour application process.
 "We're very grateful for the support of teachers who offer their students this leadership opportunity.
 Teachers who support this program and submit at least 10 student entries receive a $50 classroom grant from LPEA.”

 Applications are available on the LPEA website, www.lpea.coop., from high school counselors, and at the LPEA offices in Durango and Pagosa Springs.
-For further information regarding the National Rural Electric Youth Tour to Washington D.C., contact Lonnie Tucker, (970) 382-3511 or firstname.lastname@example.org.
+For further information regarding the Youth Tour contact Lonnie Tucker, (970) 382-3511 or email@example.com.